mikedelong/kaggle-zestimate/capstone_report.md

 #### Property intrinsic data
 In this section we will look at intrinsic properties of the property.

+#### Tax data
+We really have two kinds of tax data: tax assessment data and tax delinquency data.
+We would expect these two groups of data to have different relationships to the house price:
+* The tax assessment may be very predictive of the sale price, provided the assessment is updated frequently.
+In a county where tax assessments are updated only when houses are sold, it will be a trailing indicator rather than a leading indicator.
+* Houses become tax delinquent for several reasons.

 ### Algorithms and Techniques
 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section:
 - _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
 - _Are the techniques to be used thoroughly discussed and justified?_
 - _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

+We are using a gradient boosted random forest model called XGBoost.
+XGBoost is a general-purpose supervised learning method that uses gradient boosting and decision trees; it is also called a tree ensemble model.
+It was developed by Tianqi Chen and Carlos Guestrin at the University of Washington, and the original paper announcing the model was published in June 2016 [Chen and Guestrin](https://arxiv.org/pdf/1603.02754.pdf)

 ### Benchmark
 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section: